How to insert a table in Substack

 Note: You'll need to republish and update the link in your post whenever you make changes to your Datawrapper content.

-Here are a couple of tables I’ve generated.
+Here are a couple of sample tables I’ve generated.
 The first one shows the progress of iPhone’s improvements over the years.
 Some interesting facts:

 iPhone 3G had the exact same CPU as the first iPhone, but then 3GS improved performance by 100% over a single upgrade cycle.